adylon/Google-Review-Bot/README.md

 - writing google reviews

 ### Usage:
+- insert data in input.xlsx file
-- run both of the .py files
+- run both of the .py scripts to write reviews